When We Long for Greater Significance

 1. Significance is already ours as children of God.

 You were already significant enough that Jesus died for you.
-You already were important enough that He chose you.
+You were important enough that He chose you.
 He called you to be His follower and to embrace His call to service in His Kingdom.

 2. Kingdom impact increases as we faithfully obey.